MidnightCoder06/screen-catcher/my-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+# Drag and Drop

+## handle file uploads in React using the HTML drag-and-drop API instead of ReactDnD & React dropzone 3rd party packages

 # The dragenter, dragleave, dragover, And drop Events

 ## The dragenter event fires when a dragged item enters a valid drop target.